 Who hasn’t responded with laughter to one of the most famous sketches in the history of British television comedy, the ‘Dead Parrot Sketch’ from Monty Python’s Flying Circus?
 Well, one person comes to mind.
 A rival political party had adopted the image of a bird for its logo.
 Margaret Thatcher’s speech writers encouraged … Continue reading Is all laughter healthy?

 The theory of evolution is now universally taught in schools.
 The clash between science and religion was partly because religion got something badly wrong.
 This was religious people claiming that the Bible is literally true as a source of knowledge about our natural origins.
-My article Can science explain human existence? shows why the Darwinian … Continue reading Does the theory of evolution fully explain our natural origins?
+The Darwinian view easily saw off the creationists within conventional academia. … Continue reading Evolution theory – Does it fully explain our natural origins?